About Telescope Advisor — Our Story, Team and Testing Methodology

 Ongoing Monitoring & Updates

 Prices, availability, and firmware change.
-We review all major buying guides quarterly and update them when new models displace our picks or when price changes affect our value assessments.
-Significant changes are noted with an updated date in the byline bar.
-We do not keep stale "best of" lists alive just to preserve affiliate commissions.
+The AI system continuously ingests new review data, and our editorial team reviews all major buying guides quarterly.
+When new models displace our picks or price changes affect value assessments, we update the guide and note the change in the byline bar.
+We do not keep stale recommendations alive to preserve affiliate commissions.

 Affiliate disclosure: Some links on this site earn us a commission if you purchase.
-This never influences which products we recommend — we've written negative reviews of products that would have paid us more to recommend positively, and we've recommended low-commission products because they were genuinely the best option.
+This never influences which products we recommend — our AI system has no knowledge of affiliate rates, and every recommendation is purely data-driven.
+We have recommended low-commission products because they were genuinely the best option and written critical reviews of high-commission products.
 See our Editorial Standards for full details.

 What We Cover